Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Mikhail Burtsev for the valuable comments and discussions.
-We also thank Alexander Shabalin for insightful conversations and personal support.
+We would like to thank Alexander Shabalin for insightful conversations and personal support.
 Ekaterina Lobacheva was supported by IVADO and the Canada First Research Excellence Fund.
 The authors gratefully acknowledge the computing time made available to them on the high-performance computer at the NHR Center of TU Dresden.
 This center is jointly supported by the Federal Ministry of Research, Technology and Space of Germany and the state governments participating in the NHR (\url{www.nhr-verein.de/unsere-partner}).
-The empirical results were enabled by compute resources and technical support provided by Mila - Quebec AI Institute (mila.quebec).
+The empirical results were also enabled by compute resources and technical support provided by Mila - Quebec AI Institute (mila.quebec).